Introduction

 If you have a dispute with us in connection with these terms of use or your verified identity, you must first contact the RealMe Help Desk.
 Both you and the RealMe Help Desk will use all reasonable efforts in good faith to resolve the dispute.
 If you and the RealMe Help Desk are unable to resolve the dispute to your satisfaction, you may ask the RealMe Help Desk to escalate the dispute to the appropriate DIA representative.

-We will then promptly contact you and will endeavour to resolve the dispute with you.
-If, following such escalation, the dispute is still not resolved to your satisfaction you may take such legal action as you consider appropriate, such as making a complaint to the Ombudsmen or commencing legal proceedings.
+We will then promptly contact you and endeavour to resolve the dispute with you.
+If, following such escalation, the dispute is still not resolved to your satisfaction, you may take such legal action as you consider appropriate, such as making a complaint to the Ombudsmen or commencing legal proceedings.

 Miscellaneous provisions